TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 Standards regarding circuit design:

-- IEC 60364-1 - Specifies design, installation, and verification of electrical systems to ensure the safety of living beings and properties near it.
-This standard pertains to shock, over-current, fault, power interruption, and interference protections.
+- IEC 60364-1 - This standard specifies design, installation, and verification of electrical systems to ensure the safety of living beings and properties near it.
+It pertains to shock, over-current, fault, power interruption, and interference protections.

 Standards regarding data retention at TTU:

 - TTU Policy 403 - Defines procedures and standards for